racket/racket7/racket/src/cs/README.txt

 The best-case scenario for performance is

- * `UNSAFE_COMP` is enabled in "Makefile" --- not on by default, because the core and base layers are not yet good enough.
+ * `UNSAFE_COMP` is enabled in "Makefile" --- not on by default, because the Rumble and other layers are not yet good enough.

-   Effectiveness: Matters the most for "core.so", which has its own setting, but otherwise affects a from-source `racket/base` expansion by about 5%.
+   Effectiveness: Matters the most for "rumble.so", which has its own setting, but otherwise affects a from-source `racket/base` expansion by about 5%.

- * `CORE_UNSAFE_COMP` is enabled in "Makefile" --- applies to "core.so"
+ * `RUMBLE_UNSAFE_COMP` is enabled in "Makefile" --- applies to
-   even if `UNSAFE_COMP` is disabled.
+   "rumble.so" even if `UNSAFE_COMP` is disabled.

    Effectiveness: Can mean a 10-20% improvement in loading `racket/base` from source.
+Since the Rumble implementation is in pretty good shape, `RUMBLE_UNSAFE_COMP` is enabled by default.

  * `compile-as-independent?` is #f in "expander.sls" --- not set to #f currently.
-In machine-code mode, it causes compiled files for Racket modules to be incompatible with any change or rebuilding of the core and base layers.
+In machine-code mode, it causes compiled files for Racket modules to be incompatible with any change or rebuilding of the Rumble and other layers.

    Effectiveness: Little effect on tasks like loading `racket/base` from source, but substantial effects on programs where the Chez